jbeard4/SCION/README.md

 # Overview

-Statecharts is a powerful modelling language for developing **complex, timed, event-driven, state-based systems**.
-For an overview of Statecharts see [Statecharts: A Visual Formalism For Complex Systems](http://websrv0a.sdu.dk/ups/ESD/materials/harel-Statecharts.pdf) and [The Rhapsody Semantics of Statecharts](http://research.microsoft.com/pubs/148761/Charts04.pdf).

 SCION-CORE is a small implementation of Statecharts in ECMAScript (JavaScript).
 SCION-CORE lets you program with Statecharts using a simple JavaScript/JSON API.
-It can be used in the browser to manage complex user interface behaviour, or on the server under Node.js or Rhino to manage page navigation and asynchronous control flow.
-It can even be used in custom JavaScript environments, such as the Mozilla Spidermonkey shell.

-SCION-CORE is written so as to abstract out platform dependencies, and is implemented as a single UMD module, which makes it easy to deploy in any JavaScript environment.
-The philosophy of SCION-CORE is **"write once, embed everywhere"**.

-SCION-CORE powers [SCION](https://github.com/jbeard4/SCION), an implementation of [W3C SCXML](http://www.w3.org/TR/scxml) in JavaScript, and as such, it supports all of the features of the SCXML core module, including compound states ( **OR** states), parallel states ( **AND** states), and history states.
+SCION-CORE powers [SCION](https://github.com/jbeard4/SCION), an implementation of [W3C SCXML](http://www.w3.org/TR/scxml) in JavaScript.

 # Installation